Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

-\begin{proof} We first analyze the images $g_i(I^s)$.
-Suppose that up to a subsequence $g_i(I^s)$ converges to a single leaf $F$.
-Up to a subsequence there are distinct leaves $S, Q$ of $\wls$ which have at least half leaves contained in the boundary of $R$ and so that $\wlu(p_i)$ intersects both $S$ and $Q$.
-If $g_i(I^s)$ converges to a single leaf $F$, then so do the sequences $g_i(S), g_i(Q)$.
-This implies that $g_i(U), g_i(V)$ escape compact sets in $\mt$.
-In particular the distance from $g_i(p_i)$ to $g_i(U) \cup g_i(V)$ converges to infinity.
-This is a property that we will show is impossible.
-The property implies that distance from $p_i$ to $U \cup V$ converges to infinity.
-Let $\ell_i$ be the intersection $B \cap E_{p_i}$.
-The geodesics $U \cap E_{p_i}, V \cap E_{p_i}, \ell_{i}$ in $E_{p_i}$ are the sides of an ideal triangle $T_i$ in $E_{p_i}$.
+are the sides of an ideal triangle $T_i$ in $\wls(p_i)$.
 Notice that all ideal triangles in the hyperbolic plane are isometric.
-The point $p_i$ is on one side of this ideal triangle in $E_{p_i}$.
-A basic property of the hyperbolic plane implies that any point in any side of an ideal triangle is a bounded distance from the union of the two other sides, hence the distance from $p_i$ to $U \cap E_{p_i} \cup V \cap E_{p_i}$ in $E_{p_i}$ is bounded.
+The point $p_i$ is on one side of this ideal triangle in $\wls(p_i)$.
+A basic property of the hyperbolic plane implies that any point in any side of an ideal triangle is a bounded distance from the union of the two other sides, hence the distance from $p_i$ to \ $(\wlu(\alpha) \cap \wls(p_i)) \cup (\wlu(\beta) \cap \wls(p_i)$ in $\wls(p_i)$ is bounded above.
+It follows that the distance between these sets in $\mt$ is also bounded above.
 This contradicts the property above.
 In particular this implies that $g_i(I^s)$ cannot converge to a single stable leaf even up to subsequence.